oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      received matches the URI used to redirect the client in step (3).
 If valid, the authorization server responds back with an access token and, optionally, a refresh token.

+### Token Endpoint Extension

+grant_type definition

+### Authorization Endpoint

+The authorization endpoint is used to interact with the resource owner and obtain an authorization grant.
+The authorization server MUST first verify the identity of the resource owner.
+The way in which the authorization server authenticates the resource owner (e.g., username and password login, session cookies) is beyond the scope of this specification.

+The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation, or in the authorization server's metadata document ({{RFC8414}}).

+The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
+The endpoint URI MUST NOT include a fragment component.

+Since requests to the authorization endpoint result in user authentication and the transmission of clear-text credentials (in the HTTP response), the authorization server MUST require the use of TLS as described in {{tls-version}} when sending requests to the authorization endpoint.

+The authorization server MUST support the use of the HTTP `GET` method {{RFC7231}} for the authorization endpoint and MAY support the use of the `POST` method as well.

+The authorization server MUST ignore unrecognized request parameters.

+Request and response parameters defined by this specification MUST NOT be included more than once.
+Parameters sent without a value MUST be treated as if they were omitted from the request.

+#### Response Type {#response-type}

+The authorization endpoint is used by the authorization code flow.
+The client informs the authorization server of the desired response type using the following parameter:

+"response_type":
+:    REQUIRED.
+The value MUST be `code` for requesting an authorization code as described by {{authorization-request}}, or a registered extension value as described by {{new-response-types}}.

+Extension response types MAY contain a space-delimited (%x20) list of values, where the order of values does not matter (e.g., response type `a b` is the same as `b a`).
+The meaning of such composite response types is defined by their respective specifications.

+Some extension response types are defined by ({{OpenID}}).

+If an authorization request is missing the `response_type` parameter, or if the response type is not understood, the authorization server MUST return an error response as described in {{authorization-code-error-response}}.

 ### Authorization Request {#authorization-request}